Enneagram vs Myers-Briggs: A Comprehensive Exploration

 • Understanding Myers-Briggs: Myers-Briggs Type Indicator (MBTI) categorizes personalities into 16 types based on four dichotomies: Extroversion vs. Introversion, Sensing vs. Intuition, Thinking vs. Feeling, and Judging vs. Perceiving.

 • Practical Applications: Both systems provide insight into personal and professional relationships, career paths, and personal growth strategies.
-While Myers-Briggs helps understand how we process information and make decisions, Enneagram helps understand our core motivations and emotional coping mechanisms.
+While Myers-Briggs helps us understand how we process information and make decisions, Enneagram helps us understand our core motivations and emotional coping mechanisms.

 The Enneagram: A Voyage Through Its Origin and Basics